ITIN renewals: When ITINs will expire and how taxpayers and their advisors can prepare

 Under Notice 2016-48, ITINs issued before 2013 will expire on a staggered schedule based on the middle digits of the ITIN.
 ITINs are nine-digit numbers, formatted like SSNs, that begin with 9.

-In the summer of 2017, the IRS sent CP48, You must renew your Individual Taxpayer Identification Number (ITIN) to file your U.S. tax return, to taxpayers with 2017 renewal dates.
-For the 2016 renewals, the IRS sent Letter 5821.
-These letters were sent to individuals with ITINs on the renewal schedule who had filed tax returns within the past three years.
+In the summer of 2018, the IRS will send CP48, You must renew your Individual Taxpayer Identification Number (ITIN) to file your U.S. tax return, to taxpayers with 2018 renewal dates.
+These letters will be sent to individuals with ITINs on the renewal schedule who had filed tax returns within the past three years.
 The letter explains that these taxpayers should file Form W-7, Application for IRS Individual Taxpayer Identification Number, to renew their ITINs.
 Over the next several years, the IRS will likely follow a similar process to notify other ITIN holders that they need to renew.